Ahmad-Mohammad-Kouja/price-list-system/README.md

     Let's discuss all the possible solutions (based on the number of records in the product and product_lists table)
-    - small number of records, let's consider it 500K or less Every solution can fit in this range, so the best one will be (less code, less time, less amount of used services and computing resources) using country_code and currency_code (consider using an index for each of them) in the price_list table, and take the user input and use it to search the table no additional joins with the countries and currencies table The project will work without problems
+    - small number of records, let's consider it 500K or less Every solution can fit in this range, so the best one will be (less code, less time, fewer services and computing resources) using country_code and currency_code (consider using an index for each of them) in the price_list table, and take the user input and use it to search the table No additional joins with the countries and currencies table The project will work without problems
-        The search for an integer foreign is, of course, more efficient than the string (But we have only 3 chars, and with indexes, the difference is very low)
+        The search for an integer foreign is, of course, more efficient than the string search (But we have only 3 chars, and with indexes, the difference is very low)
     - when the application starts to grow and the price_list becomes bigger The size of 3 char is 3 bytes, the size of a tiny integer is 1 byte